tinygrad/tinyos/docs/quickstart.md

 ### Visualizing the Computation Graph

-It is possible to visualize the computation graph of a neural network using [graphviz](https://graphviz.org/).
+It is possible to visualize the computation graph of a neural network using VIZ=1.

-This is easily done by running a single pass (forward or backward!) of the neural network with the environment variable `GRAPH` set to `1`.
-The graph will be saved to `/tmp/net.svg` by default.